Katarina-Poole/Spatial-Audio-Metrics/README.md

 # Spatial-Audio-Metrics
-Spatial Audio Metrics (SAM) is a toolbox to analyse spatial audio and spatial audio perceptual experiments
+Spatial Audio Metrics (SAM) is a Python toolbox to analyse spatial audio and spatial audio perceptual experiments.

-Look at demo.py to see how to use the package
+It is still underdevelopment so more functionality will be added

+# Documentation
+Detailed coumentation of the Spatial Audio Metrics can be found here: <https://spatial-audio-metrics.readthedocs.io>

+# Installation
+You can install the package using pip:
-pip install spatialaudiometrics
+'pip install spatialaudiometrics'

 # License
 Copyright (C) 2024  Katarina C. Poole